Vietnam in August - Weather, Events and Festivals, Best Places To Visit

 Source

 Con Dao Islands, separated from the mainland, lies in Southeastern Vietnam.
 These are a set of various islands where green turtles breed in August.
 You can spot turtles coming out around two at night.
-Near mid-August, baby-turtles start hatching.
+Near mid-August, baby turtles start hatching.
 These islands are great for wildlife lovers and families.
 You can spot a variety of exotic fishes, eels, and stingrays here.
 Con Dao National Park protects many endangered species like green turtles, hawksbill turtles, dolphins, and dugongs.
-Con Dao Prisons, also known as ‘Tiger Caves’ and Con Dao Museum, are the sites to learn the history.
+Con Dao Prisons, also known as ‘Tiger Caves’ and Con Dao Museum, are sites where people can learn about history.

 10. Phan Thiet - Mui Ne